anir16293/MarcoSearch/README.md

 # MarcoSearch

-Winner of the Microsoft Marco track at HopHacks 2019.
+Winner of the Microsoft MARCO track at HopHacks 2019.

 MarcoSearch is an efficient way to get multi-perspective information on a topic by extracting information through multi-lingual online resources and translating them back to English.